tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: sort out 'inventory'
 					- DONE: 'inventory' => one_word cmd
 					- DONE: 'list' = sym syn of 'inventory'
-			- INPROC: create cond_syn() routine to inspect action_lst after syntax call
+			- DONE: create cond_syn() routine to inspect action_lst after syntax call
 				- CANCEL: inventory case (too complicated - see above)
 					- CANCEL: if not do_noun.is_receptacle(): error = "nothing to look within"
 					- CANCEL: elif not do_noun.is_closed(): error = "{do_noun.f_n} is closed"